emqx/emqx-docs/en_US/getting-started/new-features.md

 - Achieve complete observability with statistics on execution speed and number of times;
 - Support authentication configuration on a listener-level, to provide more flexible access capabilities.

-On how to run authentication/authorization configuration with EMQX Dashboard or configuration files, you can continue to read [Access Control](../access-control/overview.md).
+On how to run authentication/authorization configuration with EMQX Dashboard or configuration files, you can continue to read [Authentication](../access-control/authn.md) and [Authorization](../access-control/authz.md).

 ## User-Friendly EMQX Dashboard